|White, off-white, black, brindle, gray

 Food & Diet Requirements 🦴

 These dogs have a small stature, and their diet is reflective of their size.
-Expect to feed your Jack-A-Ranian about one to one and a half cups of dry dog food every day.
+Expect to feed your Jack-A-Ranian about 1 to 1.5 cups of dry dog food every day.

 Small dog breeds are prone to obesity and a slew of related issues, so although your Jack Russell Pomeranian Mix pup will be getting plenty of exercise, make sure not to overfeed them.
 If you notice uncharacteristic weight gain, bring down the serving sizes or speak to your vet for detailed guidance.